 Event Automation.
 The length of a Pattern Clip will be determined by the length of the data in it, you are not restricted.

 - Audio - Since Audio Clips are not available in Fruity Edition, to insert track-length audio you can trigger a

 Sampler Channel from a Pattern using the Piano roll to control the duration of the sample.
 The note C5 will play the audio at the original pitch.

 - An alternative Clip selection method is to Right-Click a tab of the Playlist Clip Focus selector to show Clips of the desired category.

 - Once a Clip is selected, select Draw (Pencil) or Paint (Brush) mode Left-click on a blank area of the Playlist.
-Dragging in Brush mode will repeat the Clip as you drag horizontally.
+Dragging in Paint mode will repeat the Clip as you drag horizontally.

 - Once placed, Pattern Clips can be clicked + dragged around (horizontally or vertically) by the name-bar that runs along the top of the clip.
 The way the clip moves will depend on the Playlist snap settings